The work-from-anywhere movement is here and those who have embraced it even have a name: Digital nomads.

 However, this life-work choice can pay off–nomads not only get to see the world, nearly 40 percent of them also report making $75,000 or more annually.

 Ready to hop on a plane and become a digital nomad?
-Signing up for a SoFi Money® cash management account can be a great way to start your journey.
+Signing up for a SoFi Checking and Savings® account can be a great way to start your journey.

-With SoFi Money, you can easily access and manage your money anytime, anywhere, and withdrawing cash is fee-free at 55,000+ ATMs worldwide.
+With SoFi Checking and Savings, you can easily access and manage your money anytime, anywhere, and withdrawing cash is fee-free at 55,000+ ATMs worldwide.

 Photo credit: iStock/Vasil Dimitrov